A phase transition and critical phenomenon for the two-dimensional random field Ising model: Proof ingredients of Theorems and

-In this subsection, we prove Theorem \ref{thm:Fractality} using the result of \cite{AB99}, which implies that in a percolation system, any crossing has dimension strictly larger than $1$ provided that the percolation system satisfies some tortuous conditions (as formulated in \cite{AB99}).
+In this subsection, we prove Theorem \ref{thm:Fractality} using the following result of \cite{AB99}: In a percolation system, any crossing has dimension strictly larger than $1$ provided that the percolation system satisfies some tortuous condition (as formulated in \cite{AB99}).
 Naturally, our main task is to verify this tortuous condition for the disagreement percolation at criticality with the presence of any external field.

 Recall that $\{B_i\}_{i\in I}$ is a partition of $\lamn$ into $M$-boxes and recall $\cE_{\alpha,N,M}$ from Definition \ref{def: dis crossing intersecting a large number of M-boxes}.
 For a collection of rectangles $\mathfrak{R}$, we say it is {\em well-separated} if the distance from each rectangle $\cR\in \mathfrak R$ to any other rectangle in $\mathfrak R$ is at least $60$ times the diameter of $\cR$.
 The set $\mathcal{D}\subset \bar{\mbb Z}^2$ can be naturally embedded into $\mbb R^2$ with line segments connecting a vertex $v$ and a midpoint of an edge $e$ as long as $v$ is an endpoint of $e$ and both of them are contained in $\mathcal{D}$.
 With such an embedding, we are then under the same setting as in \cite{AB99} which considers continuous curves.